brickee/HyTrel/README.md

 # Pretraining
 - Put the pre-processed and structured pretraining data into the directory `/data/pretrain/` [arrow](https://arrow.apache.org/docs/python/index.html)
-  (Pretraining data `tables_train.jsonl` and `tables_valid.jsonl` are acquired and preprocessed by using the scripts from the [TaBERT](https://arrow.apache.org/docs/python/index.html); We format it as [arrow](https://arrow.apache.org/docs/python/index.html) format in consideration of memory usage.
+  (Pretraining data `tables_{train, valid}.jsonl` are acquired and preprocessed by using the scripts from the [TaBERT](https://arrow.apache.org/docs/python/index.html); We format it as [arrow](https://arrow.apache.org/docs/python/index.html) format in consideration of memory usage.
 - Run `sh pretrain.sh`